🍪 It’s National Biscuit Day! 🍪

-If you've just welcomed a new grandchild to the family like Prince Charles and Doria Ragland, you're probably thinking about what you want them to call you - once they get their mouth around real words that is.
-Will you go for something traditional, like Grandma or Granny, or are you looking for a more trendy grandparent name?
-We've put together a list of the most popular for you to choose from.
+If you've just welcomed a new grandchild to the family, you're probably thinking about what you want them to call you - once they get their mouth around words that is.
+Will you go for something traditional like Grandma or Granny, or are you looking for a more trendy grandparent name?
+We've put together a list of the most popular names for grandparents to help you choose.

 Join Gransnet for more tips on grandparenting, style, beauty and more